Key lettings legislation and compliance dates for 2023 and beyond

 The government is currently in talks with key stakeholders to ensure that the bill considers a wide variety of views on the topic, with a -now closer - call for evidence, and a new consultation on applying the Decent Homes Standard to the private rented sector.

-TBC: Confirmation on increasing Minimum Energy Efficiency Standards (England and Wales)
+TBC: Increasing Minimum Energy Efficiency Standards (England and Wales)

 Although an increase to minimum energy efficiency standards is awaiting government feedback from the consultation stage, it's expected that, from April 2025, all new tenancies for private rented properties will require an Energy Performance Certificate (EPC) rating of C or above, up from the current requirement of a band E rating.